The 253 best Memorial Day 2023 sales to shop right now | CNN Underscored

 • BBQ Guys: Get up to 60% off grills, outdoor cookware, furniture and more.

-• Goal Zero: Get 20% off solar panels, power stations and more.

-• Hydro Flask: Shop some of our favorite water bottles — plus a variety of other drinkware, coolers, kitchenware and more — at 25% off sitewide.

-• Kenyon Grills: Shop the Spring Into Summer Sale and ger 20% off all grills, plus 25% off grill accessories and cookware.
+• Kenyon Grills: Shop the Spring Into Summer Sale and get 20% off all grills, plus 25% off grill accessories and cookware.

 • Neighbor: Shop this DTC sustainable outdoor furniture brand through May 29 at 15% off sitewide.
 Just be sure to use code MEMORIAL15 at checkout.